This week of September 2018 sees the release of my Cardiff street photography book, Canton and Pontcanna, published by The History Press.

 Nonetheless, it seemed an interesting and enjoyable creative project, so I agreed.

 Many more images were captured than could be included within the book.
 An earlier blog post tells more about the creative process, the common struggles and image selection headaches.
 I wasn’t entirely happy with the final image selection and a good number of images I consider fairly ordinary, but it was what the publisher wanted and it got done, so there’s value in that.

 Canton and Pontcanna are central urban suburbs of Cardiff, the capital city of Wales.
 Both districts played a part in my personal history, having lived in Cardiff for most of my adult life.

 Back in 1999 I first moved to Cardiff to study English Literature.
 Since then I have lived in over a dozen properties across several districts of the city, three of which were within the sprawl of Canton and Pontcanna.

 Around 2005 I lived in a ground floor flat-cum-bedsit on the leafy, desirable Pontcanna street of Plasturton Avenue.
 The neighbourhood was pleasant and comfortable but having to pull my creakily sprung bed down from the wall was not so glamorous.
 In early 2006 I briefly joined a house-share in the middle of Canton, memorable to me largely for having Sky Sports.
-Then I left the city for a few years before returning in the middle of 2010.
+Then I left the city for a few years, before returning in the late summer of 2010.

 This book is part of a wider series of History Press photobooks.
 Canton and Pontcanna of Cardiff is joined by Stokes Croft & Montpelier of Bristol by Colin Moody and Southampton by Rosie Windsor.
 The latter has a brilliantly striking cover image.